You're Missing the Point

-You're Missing the Point (Spanish: Ahí está el detalle) is a 1940 Mexican comedy film starring Cantinflas.
-It was produced by Jesús Grovas and directed by Juan Bustillo Oro, and also features Joaquín Pardavé, Sara García, Sofía Álvarez, and Dolores Camarillo.
+You're Missing the Point, or Ahí está el detalle (Spanish, 'There's the rub', literally 'There lies the detail') is a 1940 Mexican comedy film starring Cantinflas.
+It was produced by Jesús Grovas and directed by Juan Bustillo Oro, who also co-wrote the screenplay.
+The film also features Joaquín Pardavé, Sara García, Sofía Álvarez, and Dolores Camarillo.
 It was the twelfth film in Cantinflas's career, considered one of his best by Mexican film critics, as well as one of Mexico's best films.

 The film's sets were designed by the art director Carlos Toussaint.